adityaramesh/lantern/README.md

 Lantern makes it easy to train models in Torch and monitor real-time performance statistics without having to write any boilerplate code.

+# Agenda

+- Change to the same package system in `torch_dataflow`.
+- Use single quotes where appropriate.
+- Change line width to 100.
+- Minimize use of global definitions in `init.lua`.

 # Future Features

 - Support for logging values at multiple levels of temporal granularity (e.g. every batch, every k